 8. Protect Fruits and Berries

-If you have fruits and berry trees in your garden, then Neem oil is the best way to protect them.
-Spray the plants with neem oil, right before they blossom and again when their petals drop.
-This will ensure that pests like fruit flies, leafhoppers, and aphids, will stay away.
+If you have fruits and berry trees in your garden, then Neem oil is the best way to protect them from fruit flies and other nuisances.
+Spray the plants with diluted neem oil before they blossom and again when the fruits appear.

 9. Pests Never Become Resistant to it